 - A valid PostScript or PCL file that contains the appropriate PostScript, PCL, or PJL commands.
-For a list of the Xerox-unique PCL and PJL commands, see Printer Commands on page B-1. - Stored on a TFTP server that the printer can access over the TCP/IP network.
+For a list of additional PCL and PJL commands, see Printer Commands on page 71. - Stored on a TFTP server that the printer can access over the TCP/IP network.